Emily Orwaru: Career

-In 2014, Orwaru was diagnosed with metastatic breast cancer, for which she had to undergo chemotherapy and radiotherapy.
 In June 2014, she was hired as an aircraft maintenance technician at Kenya Airways, working in that capacity for six months until December 2014.
-Later, she was promoted to her present position of Aeronautical Planning Engineer.
+Later, she was promoted to her present position of aeronautical planning engineer.

 Other achievements and activities

-In October 2017, Emily Orwaru was named among the "Top 40 Under 40 Women in Kenya 2017" by Business Daily Africa, an English-language business daily newspaper, published by the Nation Media Group.
+In October 2017, Orwaru was named among the "Top 40 Under 40 Women in Kenya 2017" by Business Daily Africa, an English-language business daily newspaper, published by the Nation Media Group.

 She is involved in a community-based economic development group in Nyamira, her home village.
-She is also a member of a cancer support group called "Faraja Cancer Care".
+She is also a member of a cancer support group called Faraja Cancer Care.